Crisis Line

 So, what does happen when you reach out to the Interior Crisis Line?

-When you call a Crisis Line, you will hear an automated message with additional information while your call is connected to an available crisis line responder.
+When you call a Crisis Line, you will hear an automated message with more information while your call is connected to an available crisis line responder.
 You may hear some music while waiting for a crisis line responder.
-Once you are connected the crisis line responder will listen, provide emotional support and resources when appropriate.
+Once you are connected the crisis line responder will listen, supply emotional support and resources when proper.

 It is free to reach out to us.